UNHM-TEAM-PROJECT/Spring2025-Team-Essentials/README.md

 - Python 3.x
 - pip
 - Way to access the code(i.e code editor such as VS Code)
-- SSH Key(in case the regular gitclone doesn't work)
+- SSH Key(in case the regular https gitclone doesn't work)
 - Allocate more than a 5gbs of space, in relation to cloning and downloading necessary packages

 ### Installation Steps